-Learners will gain the knowledge, critical frameworks, practical tools, and collective imagination needed to understand how technology perpetuates oppression, how to resist digital surveillance capitalism, and how to build liberatory alternatives rooted in liberation movements
+Learners will gain the knowledge, critical frameworks, practical tools, and collective imagination needed to understand how technology perpetuates oppression, how to resist digital surveillance capitalism, and how to migrate to and/or think about building alternative technologies rooted in community ownership and liberation.

-Digital Intifada: Reclaiming our Tech Sovereignty is a six-week lecture series exploring how technology functions as colonial infrastructure that perpetuates systems of oppression, while providing concrete strategies for resistance and building liberatory alternatives.
+Digital Uprising: Reclaiming our Tech Sovereignty is a four-week lecture series exploring how technology functions as colonial infrastructure that perpetuates systems of oppression, while providing concrete strategies for resisting big tech and thinking about building liberatory alternatives.

 This course includes: